 CEC is a very important component of medical device clinical trial.
 Adjudicated adverse event data is highly regarded by regulatory agencies and the physician community.
 In many cases, it is a requirement to have adjudicated adverse event data in order to get the product on the market.

 b.
 Data Safety Monitoring Board (DSMB)

-For budgeting purposes, it is important to know that DSMB is required during trial enrollment phase.
-In some cases DSMB meetings occur till all patients have reached their primary endpoint.
-The decision of whether or not to conduct DSMB meetings after the primary endpoint is reached, is up to the sponsor.
+For budgeting purposes, it is important to know that DSMB is required during the trial enrollment phase.
+In some cases, DSMB meetings occur until all patients have reached their primary endpoint.
+The decision of whether or not to conduct DSMB meetings after the primary endpoint is reached is up to the sponsor.

 c.
 Physician consulting

 Physicians are consulted during all phases of a clinical trial.
 Physician guidance is needed to develop clinical trial strategy, enrollment plan, final data analysis, and publication plans.